1. The Vijayanagara Empire was founded in ___________.

 Explanation: The king directly appointed governors (often royal family members or trusted generals).

-29. The “Nayankara system” under Vijayanagara was related to:
+29. The “Nayankara system” under Vijayanagara was related to___________.

 A) Agriculture